 The fat is removed from the inside of the knees by lipo-aspiration and then centrifuged to concentrate the fat cells (adipocytes)

 Stem cells and growth factors are also concentrated, which will have a regenerative effect on the quality of the skin (improvement of skin radiance).

 Some of the grafted volume will reabsorb and therefore needs to be slightly overcorrected.

 This overcorrection is very prudent and we want to avoid excess volume in the long term, as it would be difficult to correct.

 After this initial resorption, the result is long-lasting and the injected fat will evolve like the natural fat that surrounds it.

 Lipostructure is a huge step forward, it is a breakthrough technique in eye surgery, I have been practising it in the peri-ocular region since 2007.

-Lipostructure is a recent technique that also allows to correct hollows by performing micro fat grafts using cannulas (foam needles, i.e. not pointed so as not to be aggressive).
+Lipostructure can also be used to correct hollows and overall loss of fatty volume in the face, using micro-grafts of fat using cannulas (blunt needles, i.e. not pointed so as not to be aggressive).